What is the best backpack for climbing Kilimanjaro?

 On Kilimanjaro, you won’t need a huge backpack because our porters carry most of your gear from camp to camp.
 The only things you need to carry are those that you may need while on the trail.
 This includes extra layers of clothing, water, snacks, sunscreen, and other small items.

 A medium-sized day pack, about 30 to 35 liters, is recommended.
 Smaller capacity, such as 20 or 25 liters, may be used but it would require careful packing each and every time you add or remove something.
 It is more convenient to carry a larger size so you do not have to put as much thought into how you are handling things.
 This become a factor when you are tired or at high altitudes, which can cause brain fog.

 The most important consideration is that your day pack be comfortable for long periods of time.
 You will carry it everyday for several hours, so you do not want something that does not fit your body.
 For the best results, go to your local outdoor store and have a professional find a bag for you.
 Then test it out on your local training hikes before you come to climb Kilimanjaro.

-We like the Gregory Citro 30.
-It is the perfect size, and sits very comfortably on your body, as all Gregory packs do.
-It has a mesh back panel to keep your back dry, several back and side pockets, compression straps, and includes a hydration bag.
-The Gregory Citro 30 Backpack retails for around $159 and can be found here: Gregory Citro 30 Backpack.
+We like the Gregory Citro 30 (men’s) and Juno 30 (women’s).
+They are the perfect size, and sit very comfortably on your body, as all Gregory packs do.
+They have a mesh back panel to keep your back dry, several back and side pockets, compression straps, and includes a hydration bag.
+These backpacks retail for around $180 and can be found here.

 Gregory also makes daypacks with capacities of 24L, 28L, 32L, 33L, 35L and 38L.
 So you have many to choose from.
 Just don’t go too small.